candlecao/void-generator/README.md

 ## 3. For LinkedMusic, taking our https://virtuoso.staging.simssa.ca/sparql as an example

-If on our staging virtuoso, https://virtuoso.staging.simssa.ca/sparql, there are many ...
+If on our staging virtuoso, https://virtuoso.staging.simssa.ca/sparql, there are many different graphs, if you want to extract ontology for any given graph, please see this simple example:

+### 3.1 prepare a simple example RDF data and a corresponding ontology
+See the folder "simpleExampleData"
+I have already uploaded "instanceToTestVoid.ttl"

 ## What about all the options?